caleorourke/skim/CONTRIBUTING.md

 # Contributing Guidelines

-Ferris is open source.
+Skim is open source.
 It's hosted, developed, and maintained only on GitHub.

-Ferris follows the <a href="http://help.github.com/articles/using-pull-requests" target="_blank">fork-pull model</a> and leverages <a href="http://github.com/caleorourke/ferris/issues" target="_blank">issues</a> and <a href="http://github.com/caleorourke/ferris/pulls" target="_blank">pull requests</a> for source control, bug fixes, and new features.
+Skim follows the <a href="http://help.github.com/articles/using-pull-requests" target="_blank">fork-pull model</a> and leverages <a href="http://github.com/caleorourke/skim/issues" target="_blank">issues</a> and <a href="http://github.com/caleorourke/skim/pulls" target="_blank">pull requests</a> for source control, bug fixes, and new features.
 Anyone is welcome to submit a request, but I ask that you follow a few simple guidelines in regards to:

 * [Code Standards](#code-standards)
 * [Pull Requests](#pull-requests)